unlock-protocol/docs/docs/governance/frequently-asked-questions.md

 ## Does the Unlock team promote its governance token?

-No, the Unlock Inc. team does not to promote its governance token or discuss its price.
+No, the Unlock Inc. team does not promote its governance token or discuss its price.